FreeLike76/DuplicatePhotoFinder/README.md

 - **`GET` /**: Root endpoint to ensure the server is running & healhty.

-- **`POST` /images**: Upload a collection of images.
-Returns a unique request_id: UUID, used for future requests, and an indexed list of successfully uploaded images (or None if an image failed to meet the requirements).
+- **`POST` /images**: Upload a collection of images as `multipart/form-data` under 'files' key.
+Returns a unique `request_id: UUID`, used for future requests, and an indexed list of successfully uploaded images (or None if an image failed to meet the requirements).

 - **`GET` /duplicates/{*request_id*}**: Search for duplicate images within a specified collection.
-A path parameter request_id: UUID must be provided.
-Additionally, you can include an optional threshold: float (0.75) query parameter to specify the minimum similarity score.
+A path parameter `request_id: UUID` must be provided.
+Additionally, you can include an optional threshold: float (0.8) query parameter to specify the minimum similarity score.
 Returns a list of duplicate image pairs along with their similarity scores.

 ## Future plans: